jkroepke/openvpn-auth-oauth2/docs/Providers.md

 9. Lock down the permissions on the json file downloaded from step 1 so only `openvpn-auth-oauth2` is able to read the file and set the path to the file in the `provider.google.service-account-config=file://<path-to-json>` flag.

+**Application Default Credentials** are supported by openvpn-auth-oauth2 and used if no `provider.google.service-account-config` is set.

 ### Configuration